Read files into ArcGIS Pro from the Spatial Hub

 Co-ordinate Reference Systems

-All Spatial Hub datasets are provided in the OSGB 1936 / British National Grid (EPSG:27700) CRS, so please ensure that your ArcGIS Pro project is using the same CRS, otherwise datasets may display inaccurately.
+All Spatial Hub datasets are provided in the OSGB 1936 / British National Grid (EPSG:27700) CRS, so please ensure that your ArcGIS Pro project is using the same CRS, otherwise datasets may display incorrectly.

 Reading Shapefiles